nasa/cumulus/docs/deployment/README.md

 ### Install dashboard

-To install the dashboard clone the Cumulus-dashboard repository into the root deploy directory and install dependencies with `npm install`:
+To install the dashboard clone the Cumulus-dashboard repository into the root deploy directory and install dependencies with `yarn install`

     $ git clone https://github.com/nasa/cumulus-dashboard
     $ cd cumulus-dashboard